 Information Privacy Principles

-The 10 Information Privacy Principles (IPPs) are the core of privacy law in Victoria, setting out the minimum standards for how Victorian public sector bodies should handle personal information.
-They are contained in Schedule 1 to the Privacy and Data Protection Act 2014.
+The 10 Information Privacy Principles (IPPs) are the core of privacy law in Victoria and set out the minimum standard for how Victorian public sector bodies should manage personal information.
+The IPPs are contained in Schedule 1 of the Privacy and Data Protection Act 2014 (PDP Act).

-With limited exceptions, all Victorian government organisations, contracted service providers and local councils must comply with these principles.
+With limited exceptions, all Victorian Government organisations, local councils and government contracted service providers must comply with the IPPs.
 Click on each IPP below to read a brief overview.

 The Information Privacy Principles

 Personal information can only be used and disclosed for the primary purpose for which it was collected, or for a secondary purpose that would be reasonably expected.
 It can also be used and disclosed in other limited circumstances, such as with the individual’s consent, for a law enforcement purpose, or to protect the safety of an individual or the public.